1. Mark Johnson, Co-Founder of Team to Win

 Insider knowledge can help inform your “no-go” choices as well

 We’ve already talked about a couple of ways that I’ve used competitive intelligence to help me solidify my bid position.
 I’m going to share one more example to make another point.
 I was targeting a help desk contract and I connected with a former employee of the incumbent subcontractor.

-I was hoping to learn more about their competitive position, but instead I learned a lot about the challenges that the company was experiencing on this contract.
-What I learned was that the government was applying virtually no resources towards the success of the program.
+I was hoping to learn more about their competitive position, but instead, I learned a lot about the challenges that the company was experiencing on this contract.
+What I learned was that the government was applying virtually no resources toward the success of the program.
 Any vendor that was supporting the program didn’t have the right sort of advocate within the government.
-The contract was poorly managed, there was poor communication.
+The contract was poorly managed, and there was poor communication.
 It was very difficult to succeed in that environment, because when the government went to evaluate that program, they almost never recognized some of these challenging factors and, of course, blamed the company for what wasn’t going well.

 The subcontractor had some great ideas and had even done some incremental program changes, but ultimately had little or no influence on the success of the program.
 That gave us a chance to think long and hard about the value of that contract for us and what might happen to our reputation if we were to engage in that contract.
 In the end, we decided that the challenging environment wasn’t one that we wanted to participate in and we decided to no-bid.

 Saying no can improve your win rate too